IMPORTANT NOTICE – Please Read

 The cleanup at the site was done, under order from the EPA, by the potentially responsible parties, including Service America Corporation (settled claim in bankruptcy court), Rite-Way Services, Inc., York Wrecking, Inc., Stewart and March, Inc., Litton Industrial Automation Systems, Inc., and A.B.
 Chance Company, Inc. (later included in de minimis settlement).
 In addition, EPA has entered into a de minimis settlement with 11 other waste generators at the site.
 These generators are A.B.
 Chance Company, BMY-Combat Systems, Certainteed, Keystone Colorworks, Molycorp, Root Corporation, Schmuck's Cleaners, SHC Liquidating Corporation, York Hospital, York International, Inc., and York Wallcoverings.
 An administrative order based upon ability-to-pay was also entered into with the City of York, Pennsylvania.
 Currently, Waste Management of Pennsylvania is performing the Operation and Maintenance at the Site.

 On March 31, 2000, EPA issued a ROD Amendment changing the remedy selected in the original 1991 ROD from pumping and treating contaminated groundwater to monitored natural attenuation with institutional controls.
-EPA determined that the current pump and treat remedy is only marginally effective and adds little additional benefit toward groundwater cleanup.
+EPA determined that the 2000 pump and treat remedy was only marginally effective and adds little additional benefit toward groundwater cleanup.
 The PRPs have secured institutional controls on residential properties near the Site.
-EPA issued the second five-year review report for the site on February 27, 2006.
+EPA issued the third five-year review report for the site in February 2011.
 The site remedy is protective of human health and the environment in the short term, because the remedial actions selected in the ROD, ESD and ROD amendment were implemented, and the immediate threats at the site have been addressed.
 For the site to be protective in the long term, MCLS for organic concentrations in the groundwater must be attained.
 Concentrations in groundwater have decreased since MNA was initiated, but the natural attenuation for concentrations of vinyl chloride 1,1,2-trichloroethane and methylene chloride will need further reduction in three wells at the site.
 The contractor for the PRP continues to monitor the groundwater, surface water and air vents in the landfill.

 A Five-Year Review was completed in February 2011 which concluded that the remedy is protective in the short term but for the long term protectiveness, the iron levels in the seep areas requires maintenance.